connectivecpp/chops-net-ip/doc/chops_net_ip.md

 Since data can be sent at any time and at any rate by the application, a sending queue is required.
 The queue can be queried to find out if congestion is occurring.

+There is not any explicit mutex locking in the library.
+Instead, most of the internal handler classes take incoming parameters and post the data through the io context.
+This allows multiple threads to be calling into one internal handler and as long as the parameter data is thread-safe (which it is), thread safety is managed by the Networking TS code.

+In the areas where data is directly accessed, it is protected by `std::atomic` wraps.
+For example, outgoing queue statistics and `is_started` flags are all `std::atomic`.
+While this guarantees that applications will not crash, it does mean that statistics might have temporary inconsistency with each other.
+For example, an outgoing buffer might be popped exactly between an application querying and accessing two outgoing counters.
+This potential inconsistency is not considered to be an issuse, since the queue counters are only meant for general congestion queries, not exact statistical gathering.

 ## Future Directions

 - Older compiler (along with older C++ standard) support is likely to be implemented sooner than later (as discussed in the Language Requirements and Alternatives section below), depending on availability and collaboration support.
 - The internal queue container may become a template parameter if the flexibility is needed.
-This would allow circular buffers (ring spans) or other data structures to be used.
+This would allow circular buffers (ring spans) or other data structures to be used instead of the default `std::queue` (which is instantiated to use a `std::deque`).
 - SSL support may be added, depending on collaborators with expertise being available.
 - Additional protocols may be added, but would be in a separate library (Bluetooth, serial I/O, MQTT, etc).
-Chops Net IP focuses on TCP, UDP, and UDP multicast support.
+Chops Net IP focuses on TCP, UDP unicast, and UDP multicast support.
 If a reliable UDP multicast protocol is popular enough, support may be added.